shanhashcah/HcNet-coreV15-test/HcNet-core/docs/software/admin.md

  For the most part, the contents of both directories can be ignored as they are managed by HcNet-core.

 ### History archives
-Stellar-core normally interacts with one or more "history archives," which are configurable facilities for storing and retrieving flat files containing history
+HcNet-core normally interacts with one or more "history archives," which are configurable facilities for storing and retrieving flat files containing history
 checkpoints: bucket files and history logs.
 History archives are usually off-site commodity storage services such as Amazon S3, Google Cloud Storage,